ak12-collab/ak12-collab/README.md

 and predictive analytics to move from describing what happened to predicting what's next.

-Focused on projects that mirror real-world business problems in **finance, operations, and marketing analytics** not just technical exercises.
+Focused on projects that mirror real-world business problems in **finance, operations, and logistics analytics** not just technical exercises.

 ---